Franciszek Chałupka

-Fr.
-Franciszek Chałupka (1856 – 1909) was a Polish-American Catholic priest, who founded the first Polish-American parishes in New England.
+Franciszek Chałupka (1856 – 1909) was a Polish-American Catholic priest who founded the first Polish-American parishes in New England.

 Biography

-Chałupka was born in (Czech) Austria-Hungary.
+Chałupka was born in Czechia (Austria-Hungary).
 He completed his classical studies in Poland and on March 25, 1884 arrived in the United States.

 He studied theology at St. Mary's Seminary in Baltimore, Maryland and then in the Seminary in Orchard Lake.

 Ordained by Bishop Patrick O'Reilly in St. Michael's Cathedral in Springfield, Massachusetts, on May 20, 1888.
 He became the first priest of Polish descent to be ordained in Hampden County.

 To obtain the services of a priest with a knowledge of Polish language, the parishioners of St. Joseph Parish, Webster, sent a demand to Fr.
 Joseph Dabrowski, founder and rector of the Polish Seminary St. Cyril and Methodius University in Detroit.
 This person was Fr.
 Franciszek Chałupka, though a sum of $600 had to be paid for his tuition at the Seminary.
 The money was collected within two weeks, and among the largest offerings $100 was a gift of three Americans: Messers G. Tracey, John W. Dobbie and Louis E. Pattison.
 After removing the financial obstacles, April 1, 1889, Fr.
 Franciszek Chałupka came to the parish of St. Joseph in Webster, where he celebrated the first Mass in the new church.

 St. Joseph Parish in Webster was the first Polish-American parish in New England.

 Franciszek Chałupka quickly repaid the debts of the parish, bought land for a parish cemetery on Worcester Rd, and the land for the parish school, which was opened in September 1892 with four Felician Sisters as teachers.

 In 1890, Bishop Patrick O'Reilly appointed Chałupka spiritual adviser to the group responsible for organizing the new parishes and entrusted him with organizing a new Polish St. Stanislaus Parish in Chicopee, Massachusetts.
 On December 25, 1891, Fr.
 Chałupka celebrated their first midnight Mass in the newly built, as yet unfinished, wooden church.
 Construction of this church had taken 12 years, and the cost was $17,000.